 They were continually devoting themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer.

-What does it mean by fellowship / breaking of bread / prayer?
-(We often use Christian jargon little knowing what it actually means)
+What does Luke mean by fellowship?
+(We often use Christian jargon little knowing what it actually means.)

 Is there a difference between "being together” and "having fellowship”?